U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 U.S. Geological Survey scientists are assisting BLM in interpreting and using data collected from public land waterways and sent to the National Aquatic Monitoring Center at Utah State University.
 There, aquatic invertebrate collections are analyzed and the information is used at the BLM field office level.
 The USGS is helping managers apply this knowledge to larger ecoregional scales to make inferences about water quality and restoration priorities.

 The Aquatic Nuisance Species Task Force is an intergovernmental organization dedicated to preventing and controlling aquatic nuisance species.
 It consists of 15 Federal agency representatives and 12 ex-officio members, and is co-chaired by the U.S. Fish and Wildlife Service and National Oceanic and Atmospheric Administration.
 The Task force coordinates governmental efforts with those of the private sector and other North American interests via regional panels and issue-specific committees and work groups.
-BLM is an active member of the Western Regional Panel of the task force.
+BLM is an active member of the Task Force's Western Regional Panel.

 The National Fish and Wildlife Foundation (NFWF) is a non-profit organization that preserves and restores native wildlife species and habitats.
 Created by Congress in 1984, NFWF directs public conservation dollars to the most pressing environmental needs and matches those investments with private funds.
 The Foundation works with individuals, foundations, government agencies, nonprofits, and corporations to identify and fund the nation’s most intractable conservation challenges.
 The BLM Fisheries Program works with a number of the Foundation's programs, including Bring Back the Natives and the Freshwater Fish Conservation Initiative, to support fish restoration on public lands.